 We welcome people from all persuasions who share such beliefs.
-Whether our passions are political, religious, social, economic, scientific or other, we are in common cause if we admit, and strive to keep in mind, that no matter how strongly we believe in our cause, we are not infallible, and could be wrong.
+Whether our passions are political, religious, social, economic, scientific or other, we are in common cause if we strive to keep in mind that no matter how strongly we believe in our cause, we are not infallible, and could be wrong.

 What We Do

 We lead very different lives and pursue very different passions, but we share an interest in this website, where we publish Thoughts and Opinions about the shared human trait of fallibility.
 We hope to be publishing pieces on that trait from a variety of perspectives, including:

 - History (examples of commonly held beliefs now widely viewed as wrong)

 - Humor (stories designed to entertain by poking fun at our capacity for error)

 - Psychology (the errors our brains are prone to, and what it means to have an open mind)